solarte7/lung_cancer_diagnosis/README.md

 To test this tool make sure you have previously installed <a href = "https://www.java.com/es/Java"> Java </a> 1.8 or higher and <a href ="https://www.eclipse.org/downloads/"> Eclipse IDE </a>.</br>

 To execute the Negation and speculation detection step, you must use the <strong>Main.java </strong> file.
 This file receives a sentence text written in Spanish and returns the detected <strong>cues </strong> and the <strong>scope</strong> for each cue.
-The Negation and speculation detection contains three main files:
+The most important files in this implementation are:
  <ul>
   <li><strong>DictionaryLoader.java</strong>: this file loads the Cues lexicon previously created.
 This lexicon contains a set of specialized cues to detect negation and speculation in clinical texts written in Spanish.</li>
   <li><strong>CuesDetector.java</strong>: this file implements rules required to recognize negation and speculation cues in a sentence text.</li>